Kaszub09/ZABAP_TABLE_EDIT/README.md

 -
 ##### v1.1.0 (30.07.2024)
 - Support for selection restriction
-- Utility interfaces (allows for easy combining of multiple interafces / check whether fields are filled / add additional feilds with descriptions )
+- Utility interfaces (allows for easy combining of multiple interafces / check whether fields are filled / add additional fields with descriptions )

 ## Known issues
 - Some version of function module 'CHANGEDOCUMENT_MULTIPLE_CASE2' require change indicator field to be named 'KZ', causing shortdump otherwise - you can fix it by implementing SAP notes https://github.com/Kaszub09/ZABAP_TABLE_EDIT/issues/2#issuecomment-2065116253